NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 ## Step 4: The Travelling Trojan Problem (AKA Travelling Salesman!)

 In this section, we assume that we are using a UAV which means we can fly directly from 1 point to another point.
-Given a vector of location ids, assume every location can reach all other locations in the vector (i.e. assume that the vector of location ids is a complete graph).
-Find the shortest route that covers all the locations exactly once and goes back to the start point.
+Given a vector of location ids, we implement an algorithm that finds the shortest route that covers all the locations exactly once and goes back to the start point.
+This shortest path is then shown as an animation on the map.

-You will need to return the progress to get the shortest route which will then be converted to an animation.

-We will use the following algorithms:
+The following algorithms are used:

 - Brute-force (i.e. generating all permutations, and returning the minimum)
 ```c++